International Baccalaureate (IB)

 You’ve worked hard to get your IB Diploma.
 Now you get to use it.

 La Trobe University and the IB share a commitment to creating a better world.
-We value all kinds of clever.
+We know real impact is about action.
 It’s academic smarts, sure.
 But it’s also community service, an innovative mindset, entrepreneurship, leadership and volunteering.

 Whether you have your dream job in mind or are still figuring it out, a La Trobe University degree will give you the knowledge, experience and connections you need for the future.
-We’ll recognise your clever, expand your thinking and give you the skills employers want.
+We’ll expand your thinking and give you the skills employers want.